Owatonna Arts Center to host 'Artoberfest'

-OWATONNA — The Owatonna Arts Center will hold its first-ever Artoberfest on Saturday, Oct.
+The Owatonna Arts Center holds its first-ever Artoberfest on Saturday, Oct.
 5 at the center.

 The evening of art, music and food will feature PK Mayo, the Minnesota Blues Hall of Fame performer of the year.
 The music will start at 6 p.m.